demisto/content-docs/docs/partners/certification.md

 1. Coding best practices — adherence to best practices for coding standards and a deeper inspection of code.

+1. Partner product access - in order for us to validate the pack functionality.

 ## Benefits